-The ultimate aim of teaching is adulthood.
-The task is to determine whether the child continually and adequately is actualizing his psychic life.
+The eventual aim of teaching is adulthood.
+The task is to determine whether the child is continually and adequately actualizing his/her psychic life.
 A precondition for this actualization is that there is harmony between guidance by the teacher and learning by the child.
 For this reason, the following accompanying and learning aims are formulated for the pre-primary teaching situation: